 Day 2: Miami, FL / Havana, Cuba

-Travel to the Miami Airport and check-in for your included short 45-minute Delta flight to Cuba.
-Upon your arrival in Cuba, we meet our local Rupiper Tours Cuban Guide and transfer into Havana for a city tour of Old and New Havana.
+Travel to the Miami Airport and check-in for your included 45-minute Delta Airlines flight to Cuba.
+Upon your arrival in Cuba, we meet our local Rupiper Tours Cuban Guide and transfer into Havana for a city tour of Old and New city.
 Enjoy the faded glamour of the 50s as well as the new carefully reconstructed architecture of the present, brushed in the vibrant and irresistible colors of Cuba!
 Experience the Old Town on a walking tour, which takes you through the grand center squares and the bustling capitalism that is so new to this country.
-Stop at Bodeguita del Medio, the actual place where the famous ‘mojito’ drink was created, and of course you have to try one!
-Transfer to your hotel to freshen up for an evening dinner at a local paladar (private restaurant owned and operated without the government’s involvement), consisting of delicious choices.
+Transfer to your hotel to check-in and to freshen up for an evening dinner at a local paladar (private restaurant owned and operated without the government’s involvement), consisting of delicious choices.
 You are sure to be surprised by the quality of food at our hand-picked restaurants.
 Overnight at famous Hotel Nacional, the former hot spot where celebrities such as Frank Sinatra, Winston Churchill, and Ava Gardner stayed during their lavish trips to Cuba.
-B, L, D.
+B, L, D

 Day 3: Havana